dmm-com/vrlab-ccsdk/Documentation~/05-supported-components.md

 - Unlit/Transparent Cutout

 :warning: Using a shader not in the list will result in an error when uploading your world.

+## Third-party Assets

+### Bakery

+Lightmaps baked by Bakery can be used in your worlds.
+To do so:

+1. Copy the `BakerySupport.cs` file in the `Extras~` folder into your project's `Editor` folder.
+2. Bake your lightmaps and probes with Bakery (we do not support SH and RMP lightmaps).
+3. Select `Connect Chat > Extras > Copy Bakery Lightmaps` from the menu.
+This will create a new object in your scene and initialize it using Bakery's lightmaps settings.
+4. Disable all Bakery related gameobjects.
+5. Build and upload your world.